End of tenancy cleaning checklist

 By |Published On: 3rd April 2017|

-Home » Lettings & Rental News » The Ultimate End of Tenancy Cleaning Checklist
+Home » Lettings & Rental News » End of tenancy cleaning checklist

 By |Published On: 3rd April 2017|

-Cleaning a rental property at the end of a tenancy agreement is a tenant’s responsibility and is crucial in them getting their full deposit back.
-Tenants can use this ultimate end of tenancy cleaning checklist to ensure they don’t miss a spec of dust…
+Cleaning a rental property at the end of a tenancy agreement is a tenant’s responsibility and can be crucial for them to get their full tenancy deposit back.

 Step one is to take care of dust and dirt.
 The best way to tackle this is to wipe rooms from top to bottom.